Pondidum/pondidum.github.io/content/post/2008-04-17-conflicting-unrelated-options-alps-trackpad-vs-microsoft-mouse.md

 ---
-layout: post
-title: "Conflicting Unrelated Options: Alps Trackpad vs Microsoft Mouse"
+date: "2008-04-17T00:00:00Z"
 tags: bug
+title: 'Conflicting Unrelated Options: Alps Trackpad vs Microsoft Mouse'
 ---

 Usability.
 It's one of those things that everyone wants, you know, stuff that 'just works'.
 It's nice when companies go out of their way to make things 'just work'.
 It's a shame Sony (and others, but I have a Sony, so it's their fault for this exercise) decided to make things harder for me.